luyadev/luya.io/docs/guide/ngrest/api.md

 }
 ```

-The above relations will be auto added trough `yii\db\ActiveQuery::with()` if defined in `?expand=user,images`.
+The above relations will be auto added trough <class name="yii\db\ActiveQuery" method="with" /> if defined in `?expand=user,images`.
 In order to define view specific actions:

 ```php
 public function withRelations()